tanmayrajani/tanmayrajani.github.io/myext3/README.md

 Hi All!
-This is Quora Answer Downloader!
+This is Download Quora Answers Chrome Extension!

 Author: Tanmay Rajani

-Send your issues and feedback at: rajani.tanmay@gmail.com Thanks!
+Send your issues and feedback at: rajani.tanmay@gmail.com
-:)